 In an effort to explain the genesis of the un-Earth-like Moon cosmologists propose that the Earth itself collided with a planet: the latter vaporised in the encounter and then partially re-constituted itself to produce the Earth’s satellite.
-A glancing blow by a giant asteroid may have been the event that flattened Mars’s northern hemisphere – for certainly something remarkable must have happened to generate the dichotomy between its highlands and lowlands.
-Venus must have come close to another planet if not collided with it to end up upside down.
+A glancing blow by a giant asteroid may have been the event that flattened Mars’s northern hemisphere.
+Certainly something remarkable must have happened to generate the dichotomy between its highlands and lowlands.
+Venus, to end up upside down, must have come close to another planet if not collided with it.
 And Mercury, a tiny planet with an exceptionally large core, ended up losing most of its mantle.
 With impacts occurring with this frequency and on this scale, it seems probable enough that at least some present-day asteroids originated from bodies substantially larger than themselves, in planets rather than primordial grains of dust.

 According to the orthodox chronology, it was not until hundreds of millions of years after the planets had emerged that the solar system quietened down.
 Mars’s cataclysm occurred during its ‘Noachian’ period, very early in its history.
 Subsequent impacts gouged out basins up to 3,300 km across, in a storm, or series of storms, that rocked the entire solar system.
 Meteorite ALH 84001 – a chunk of Martian crust presented, like the Black Stone of Mecca, as proof that Mars once hosted life (a claim now largely discredited) – preserves a record of that bombardment in its own fabric.
 Impact craters pockmark the surface of every terrestrial planet, including the Earth.
 If we can read from the face of the Moon our own planet’s history, the bombardment climaxed only shortly before it ceased, more than 600 million years after the solar system’s origin.
 Thereafter colliding asteroids rapidly dwindled, both in size and frequency.

 What was going on?
 Planets supposedly grew in inverse proportion to the amount of material remaining, so why was the solar system not long since swept clean of leftovers from the formation process long before 4.0 Ga?
 Why was the cessation of the bombardment so abrupt?